nitindw/Awsome-LLM-Intelligent-systems/README.md

 <p align="justify">
 The main contributions of this paper are as follows:
 <ol type="1">
-<list>We dive deep into how to make autonomous driving systems drive like a humans to prevent
+<li>We dive deep into how to make autonomous driving systems drive like a humans to prevent
-catastrophic forgetting of the existing AD systems when facing long-tail corner cases and summarized into three key abilities to drive like a human: Reasoning, Interpretation and Memorization.</list>
+catastrophic forgetting of the existing AD systems when facing long-tail corner cases and summarized into three key abilities to drive like a human: Reasoning, Interpretation and Memorization.</li>
-<list>We are the first to demonstrate the feasibility of employing LLM in driving scenarios and
+<li>We are the first to demonstrate the feasibility of employing LLM in driving scenarios and
-exploit its decision-making ability in the simulated driving environment.</list>
+exploit its decision-making ability in the simulated driving environment.</li>
-<list>Extensive experiments in our study express impressive comprehension and the ability to
+<li>Extensive experiments in our study express impressive comprehension and the ability to
 solve long-tailed cases.
-We hope that these insights will inspire academia and industry to contribute to the development of human-like autonomous driving.</list></ol>
+We hope that these insights will inspire academia and industry to contribute to the development of human-like autonomous driving.</li></ol>
 </p>

 - [**SurrealDriver: Designing Generative Driver Agent Simulation Framework in Urban Contexts based on Large Language Model**](https://arxiv.org/abs/2309.13193) [arXiv 2023] <br> Ye Jin, Xiaoxi Shen, HuilingPeng, XiaoanLiu, Jingli Qin, JiayangLi, JintaoXie, PeizhongGao, GuyueZhou, and Jiangtao Gong. <br>